ayushpaharia/Lyric-Search-App/README.md

 ## Introduction

-This project is made by using React, Bootstrap and Musixmatch API using axios
+This project is made by using React, Bootstrap, ContextAPI and Musixmatch API using axios
 - It includes a Top 10 Track list.
 - Search functionality
 - Lyrics page for each song with album details and artist info